 For example, to understand how guidance cues coordinately regulate the assembly of neural connections, we have focused on the relatively simple developing Drosophila nervous system.
 We found that plexin B (PlexB), one of two Drosophila plexin receptors, plays a key role in both central and peripheral axon pathfinding, functions that are in part complementary to those of the other Drosophila plexin, PlexA.
 The secreted semaphorins Sema-2a and Sema-2b, but not the related protein transmembrane Sema-1a, utilize PlexB to regulate embryonic axon guidance events.
 Sema-2b organizes both pre- and postsynaptic components of a specific sensory circuit.
 These same sensory and CNS interneuron axons are repelled by Sema-2a, providing a foundation for future work on the molecular basis of plexin attraction and repulsion.
 Several of our projects are devoted to understanding the intracellular signaling events that transduce these attractive and repulsive semaphorin signaling events, and ongoing work is focused on cytosolic signaling molecules downstream of plexin receptor signaling in both flies and mice.

 The organization of complex connections into intricate laminar structures occurs in many neural systems.
 We find in the mouse that repulsive guidance plays a critical role in organizing select retinal connectivity and in directing overall retinal lamination.
 A central question is how laminar-specific targeting of retinal neurons within the inner plexiform layer (IPL) arises during development.
 We have found that a transmembrane repulsive guidance cue, the protein Sema6A, and its PlexA4 receptor organize retinal projections that normally target the outermost sublaminae of the IPL.
 Sema6A expression during retinal development defines a zone avoided by PlexA4-expressing amacrine cell neurites (Figure 2).
 This suggests that complex neuronal lamination develops through initial establishment of broad zones demarcated by guidance cues, here repellents, that are subsequently refined as the retina develops.
-We are interested in determining whether similar mechanisms direct laminar organization elsewhere in the CNS, and are investigating this issue in the neocortex.
+We are interested in determining whether similar mechanisms direct laminar organization elsewhere in the CNS, and we are investigating this issue in the mammalian neocortex.

 It is clear that classical neuronal guidance cues also can regulate distinct features of dendritic morphology and synapse structure.
 We have found that this is the case for secreted semaphorins in the mouse, which regulate dendrite growth and the development of excitatory synapses in vivo.
-In collaboration with David Ginty (HHMI, Harvard Medical School), we have investigated the roles played by secreted semaphorin guidance cues in CNS synapse formation and neuronal morphology in vivo.
+In collaboration with David Ginty (HHMI, Harvard Medical School), we have investigated the roles played by secreted emaphoring guidance cues in CNS synapse formation and neuronal morphology in vivo.
 We have analyzed mice harboring targeted mutations in secreted semaphorins and their respective receptors, and we observe dramatic and selective defects in spine morphology and number in both the hippocampus and neocortex (Figure 3).
 This is the result of selective distribution of cell surface receptors within distinct dendritic domains, and likely underlies distinct in vivo functions of these structurally related extrinsic cues.
-Genome-wide association studies link certain semaphorin guidance cues and their receptors to autism disorders, further motivating our investigation into guidance cue signaling cascades that define novel functions of these ligands in the regulation of dendritic morphology and synapse.
+Genome-wide association studies link certain emaphoring guidance cues and their receptors to autism disorders, motivating our recent investigation into guidance cue signaling cascades that define novel functions of these ligands in the regulation of dendritic morphology and synapse.
 Finally, our recent observations indicate that these guidance cues and their receptors influence not only synaptogenesis, but also synaptic plasticity.
-Current work addresses the direct association of these guidance cue receptors with glutamate receptors and demonstrates that these ligand/receptor interactions play critical roles in regulating homeostatic scaling response to increases in neuronal activity.
+Current work addresses the direct association of these guidance cue receptors with glutamate receptors and demonstrates that these ligand-receptor interactions play critical roles in regulating homeostatic scaling responses to increases in neuronal activity.

 This research is also supported by grants from the National Institutes of Health.